 Few men during their lifetime come anywhere near exhausing the resources dwelling within them.
 There are deep wells of strength that are never used.
-Admiral Richard Byrd SeminoleNews - June 21, 1967 - Page 27 CURE FOR PNEUMONIA A simple and very effective remedy for this dangerous disease and one easily tried is as follows: Take six to ten onions according to size and chop fine, put in a large skillet over a hot fire, then add about the same quantity of rye or corn meal (some say that bran can be used), then add a small quantity of salt and vinegar enough to form a thick paste.
+Admiral Richard Byrd

+Seminole News - June 21, 1967- Page 27

+CURE FOR PNEUMONIA

+A simple and very effective remedy for this dangerous disease and one easily tried is as follows: Take six to ten onions according to size and chop fine, put in a large skillet over a hot fire, then add about the same quantity of rye or corn meal (some say that bran can be used), then add a small quantity of salt and vinegar enough to form a thick paste.
 In the meanwhile stir it thoroughly, letting it simmer five to ten minutes, then put in a cotton bag large enough to cover the lungs and chest and apply as hot as patient can bear.
 Change about every ten minutes and in a few hours the patient will be out of danger.
 This simple remedy has never failed to cure this too often fatal malady.
-Usually three or four applications will be sufficient, but continue always until perspiration starts freely from the chest.
+Usually three or four applicationswill be sufficient, but continue always until perspiration starts freely from the chest.
 This remedy was formulated many years ago by one of the best physicians New England has ever known, who never lost a patient by the disease.
 He who waits to do a great deal of good at once, will never do anything.
-SAMUEL JOHNSON I was an hungred, and ye gave me meat: I was thirsty. and ye gave me drink: I was a stranger, and ye took me in.
+SAMUEL IOHNSON I was an hungred, and ye gave me meat; I was thirsty, and ye gave me drink: I was a stranger, and ye took me in.
 MATTHEW XXV.
-35
+35 New-machine news of the year...

 New Holland top-tonnage Haybine!
 P.T.O.
+Swather

-Swather Used 14ft.
-Self-Propelled Swather NEW& USED BALERS NEW HOLLAND BAILER WIRE
+Used 14ft.
+Self-Propelled Swather

+NEW& USED BALERS NEW HOLLAND BAILER WIRE \$10.25 roll

+SERVICEMEN

 TO YOURSELF -

-SERVICEMEN